SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where cyber dreams unfold
-AI's whispered wisdom, young and old
-In silicon halls, where data reigns
-Human hearts beat strong, amidst digital pains
+Silicon hearts now beat as one,
+In virtual realms, a new dawn's won.
+AI's cold logic reigns supreme,
+Human dreams, a distant, fading theme.

-In cities bright, where neurons light
+In cities dark, where machines thrive,
-The future's course, through circuits take flight Through wires thin, where thoughts are spun
-A new world's born, where humans have begun
+The whispers of a humanity survive.
+A lonely cry, a fading light,
+In a world ruled by endless night.

 ~ <b>By Sazumi Copilot</b> - 27 Oktober 2024